Anthropology of Food and Intensive Language

 An anthropological approach to the study of food draws upon and challenges the perspectives of other disciplines, whether agronomy or nutritional science, economics or law, history or literature.

-Why study MA Anthropology of Food at SOAS?
+Why study MA Anthropology of Food and Intensive Language at SOAS?

-- our Anthropology Department is ranked 5th in the UK and 13th in the world in the 2020 QS World University Rankings
+• SOAS is ranked 5th in the UK in the 2022 QS World University Rankings for Anthropology, and 10th in the world

 This two-year intensive language pathway is directed at students who want to engage with a country academically and/or professionally, as the intensive language courses will enable them to reach near proficiency in the language.